-GAP represented approximately 20% of Gross Written Premium in 2019 (2019: 17%).
+GAP represented approximately 8% of Gross Written Premium in 2021 (2020: 19%).
 It is currently only underwritten in the UK and all of the business is administered by MICL's sister company, Car Care Plan Limited (CCPL).
 MICL has access to all transactional data in a timely manner.
-Risk premiums decreased in 2020 by £2 million (2019: £7.0million growth) to £10.9 million (2019: £12.8million).
-This decrease relates to the impact of the UK lockdowns on vehicle sales during 2020.
-The 2020 calendar year produced an underwriting profit due to a combination of factors, the most significant of which was reduced vehicle usage due to UK lockdowns to stop the spread of COVID-19, but also as a result of rating actions taken in 2018 and 2019 in particular.
-The average period on risk in 2020 was 40 months (2019: 40 months).
+Risk premiums decreased in 2021 by £2.4 million (2020: £2.0million growth) to £8.5 million (2020: £10.9million).
+This decrease relates to the impact of the UK lockdowns and supply chain issues impacting new vehicle sales during 2021.
+The 2021 calendar year produced an underwriting profit due to a combination of factors, the most significant of which were high residual values on used vehicles and reduced vehicle usage due to UK lockdowns to stop the spread of COVID-19, but also as a result of rating actions taken in 2018 and 2019 in particular.
+The average period on risk in 2021 was 38 months (2020: 40 months).

 The risk characteristics of GAP insurance are low frequency, high (relative) value.
-Severity is higher than warranty but low compared to motor insurance total loss settlements, and risk premiums are therefore significantly lower than for warranty.
-In 2020 MICL made an underwriting profit on GAP and, aside from the impact of the pandemic, the performance continued to be influenced by a number of key market trends:
+Severity is higher than warranty but often low compared to motor insurance total loss settlements, and risk premiums are therefore significantly lower than for warranty.
+In 2021 MICL made an underwriting profit on GAP and, aside from the impact of the pandemic, the performance continued to be influenced by a number of key market trends:

-- Number of vehicle miles driven; - Higher retail prices and residuals, impacting severity; - Increasing use of Personal Contract Purchase; - Legacy contracts providing dealer guaranteed commissions; - Younger drivers driving newer/higher specification cars, often on the back of attractive PCP offers; - Increasing cancellation rates; and - Increasing market share of motor insurers who do not provide a replacement vehicle for new cars in the first year.
+- Number of vehicle miles driven - Higher retail prices and residuals, impacting severity - Increasing use of Personal Contract Purchase - Younger drivers driving newer/higher specification cars, often on the back of attractive PCP offers - Increasing cancellation rates - Increasing market share of motor insurers who do not provide a replacement vehicle for new cars in the first year.